elavul/MySQL-Excel----Northwind-Database/README.md

 ----

 ### 🎯 Key Insights:
 - 80% of revenue comes from 20% of customers, indicating a strong Pareto pattern.
-This suggests a need for a targeted retention strategy for high-value customers.
+This suggests a need for a targeted retention strategy for high-value customers, that could drive more revenue.
 - Argentina generates the lowest revenue despite selling high-margin items, which points to a missed opportunity.
 The market has potential but lacks the right product mix
-- Meat/Poultry is high-margin but understocked
+- Meat/Poultry is high-margin but understocked.This could be a strategic area to focus on to boost profitability.
 - Beverages dominate both in volume and revenue, but some high-volume categories (e.g., Confections, Condiments) underperform in profitability

 -----